 The international role of the euro has remained broadly stable since the global financial crisis and the sovereign debt crisis in the eurozone.
 The euro remains the second-most important currency in the world but is far from competing with the US dollar.

 The share of the euro in foreign exchange reserves, debt securities, loans, or deposits is about the same as when it was introduced, with an increase in the first few years and a sharp decline after the sovereign debt crisis.
 About 70% of debt securities issuance was denominated in US dollars in 2020, compared with 20% in euros (a level comparable to 1999).

 A MIXED FIRST REPORT

-In recent years, its architecture has been strengthened, notably with the Banking Union and the European Stability Mechanism, and the whole is more resilient.
-But there is still much to be done in terms of governance to make this union more efficient and more resistant to external and/or idiosyncratic shocks – especially since labour mobility remains low and real convergence, to a large extent, a myth.
+In recent years, its architecture has been strengthened, notably with the Banking Union and the European Stability Mechanism, and as a whole, it is more resilient.
+But there is still much to be done in terms of governance to make this union more efficient and more resistant to external and/or idiosyncratic shocks, especially since labour mobility remains low and real convergence is, to a large extent, a myth.
 In particular, fiscal federalism (the Fiscal Union) remains an objective (beyond the European Recovery Plan and considerations on budgetary rules), but its realisation in the short term unfortunately still seems out of reach.